fharris/JOTB2019_k8_playground/workshops/container-native-development/Intro.md

 If you're running windows, follow the windows approach to create the folder please :)

-Take this Linux Example if you're using Linux:
+Take this Linux example if you're using Linux:

       $ mkdir -p $HOME/container-workshop